chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 -----------------------------------------------------
 .. tag fips_intro_client

 Federal Information Processing Standards (FIPS) is a United States government computer security standard that specifies security requirements for cryptography.
 The current version of the standard is FIPS 140-2.
-The chef-client can be configured to allow OpenSSL to enforce FIPS-validated security during a chef-client run.
+The Chef Infra Client can be configured to allow OpenSSL to enforce FIPS-validated security during a Chef Infra Client run.
 This will disable cryptography that is explicitly disallowed in FIPS-validated software, including certain ciphers and hashing algorithms.
-Any attempt to use any disallowed cryptography will cause the chef-client to throw an exception during a chef-client run.
+Any attempt to use any disallowed cryptography will cause the Chef Infra Client to throw an exception during a Chef Infra Client run.

-.. note:: Chef uses MD5 hashes to uniquely identify files that are stored on the Chef server.
+.. note:: Chef uses MD5 hashes to uniquely identify files that are stored on the Chef Infra Server.
 MD5 is used only to generate a unique hash identifier and is not used for any cryptographic purpose.

 Notes about FIPS:

 * May be enabled for nodes running on Microsoft Windows and Enterprise Linux platforms
 * Should only be enabled for environments that require FIPS 140-2 compliance
-* May not be enabled for any version of the chef-client earlier than 12.8
+* May not be enabled for any version of the Chef Infra Client earlier than 12.8

 .. end_tag